 Rhode Island School of Design Museum curates an impressive collection of Eastman’s watercolors, which brought texture to field drawings of the Gadsden Purchase.

-Canyon Leading to the Copper Mines, Santa Rita del Cobra, ca. 1853.
+Canyon Leading to the Copper Mines, Santa Rita del Cobra, after a John Russell Bartlett sketch (?), ca. 1853.

 Camping in a Storm on the Mexican Plateau, ca. 1853.

-Pass at the Pitoncillo, Chiricahui Mountains in the Distance, ca. 1853.
+Pass at the Pitoncillo, Chiricahui Mountains in the Distance, after a John Russell Bartlett sketch (?), 1853.

 View from Camp Near the Boundary Line, ca. 1853.